Rising talent: How one student’s work placement with leading food equipment manufacturer turned into a first job

 Get in touch

-Contact the NCEFE to discuss partnerships, facilities and funding
+Contact the NCEFE to discuss collaborations, facilities, funding and learning.

 Baker Perkins is a leading Anglo-American manufacturer of food equipment and technology.
 Will Smith was a third-year undergraduate on the MEng Food Engineering degree when he was placed with Baker Perkins for his industrial placement year.
 Based in the Innovation Centre in Peterborough, Will was tasked with helping out the innovation team look at the next generation of bakery mixing technology.